CABLES VS. FREE WEIGHTS: 7 EXERCISES WHERE CABLES ARE SUPERIOR

 In order to maximize the stress on any given muscle and achieve the strongest growth-producing stimulus possible, the goal should be to place that muscle under consistent tension throughout the entire range of motion from top to bottom.

-This is a situation where cables allow you to do something that simply can’t be replicated using free weights, since they enable you to place the resistance in the proper line in order for consistent tension to be produced.
+This is a situation where cables allow you to do something that simply can’t be replicated using free weights.
+They enable you to place the resistance in the proper line in order for consistent tension to be produced.

 Below, I’m going to outline 7 common muscle building exercises that are simply better suited to a cable variation for this reason.

-Now don’t get me wrong here – the basic free weight versions of these lifts are all still highly effective, and I’m not implying that you have to eliminate them from your plan or that you MUST use cables in order to get great results.
+Now don’t get me wrong here – the basic free weight versions of these lifts are all still highly effective.
+I’m not implying that you have to eliminate them from your plan or that you MUST use cables in order to get great results.

 However, if you do have access to cables and want to fully optimize your muscle building results, here are 7 exercises that I’d recommend including in your routine, either in place of the free weight variations or alongside them…